David-I-Elias/LEGv8-Sim/README.txt

 Next we have the program counter.
 This starts at 96 and is incremented by 4 every instuction.

-Following the program counter is the instruction being processed.
+Following the program counter is the instruction being processed; ADDI R4,R4, #160 in this case.

 Below the first line we have a table displaying the registers and their contents.
 32 registers are displayed in total with 8 registers listed per row.
 Registers are zero based, so the first row of registers (r00) contains registers r0 - r7 and so on.